amymalavar/git-GitHubTutorial/README.md

 This line is to excercise status, commit and push, v2

 This line represents the use of SourceControl for use of repositories with Visual Studio Code

+This second line represents the use of SourceControl in repositories with VSC